Alabama-Clemson: How to livestream the College Football Playoff title game | NCAA.com

-Alabama and Clemson can be watched or listened to online as part of ESPN's College Football Playoff MegaCast on Monday, Jan.
+The Alabama and Clemson game can be watched or listened to online as part of ESPN's College Football Playoff MegaCast on Monday, Jan.
 7.

 Kickoff is set for 8 p.m.
 ET.